rfmineguy/gfx-lang/README.md

         - width   -> Specifies the width of the output image
         - height  -> Specifies the height of the output image
 - run () is another required function you put all the code that draws stuff
-    - The functions callable in here are the same as those present in the normal OliveC library
+    - The functions callable in here are the same as those present in the normal OliveC library which can be found here [OliveC](https://github.com/tsoding/olive.c/tree/master)